ibmresilient/resilient-community-apps/fn_scheduler/doc/README.md

 * All schedules must be in the future.
 * Disabled rules will not execute but the scheduled rule will continue to trigger.
 * Rules triggered on closed incidents will not run and the scheduled rule will be removed.
-* Incident notes are created each time a scheduled rule is excuted documenting the rule invocation.
+* Incident notes are created each time a scheduled rule is executed documenting the rule invocation.
 * Scheduled rules will not show up under Action Status and Workflow Status.
 Refer instead to the incident notes.

 ### Artifacts